magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37364-custom-customer-attribute-of-date-type-breaks-the-customer-grid-ui.md

 ---
-title: "MDVA-37364: Custom customer attribute of date type breaks the customer's grid UI"
+title: "MDVA-37364: Custom customer attribute of date type breaks the customer grid UI"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,QPT 1.1.2,Magento,Adobe Commerce,on-premise,cloud infrastructure,customer attribute,custom,grid UI,broken,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2
 ---

-The MDVA-37364 patch solves the issue where the custom customer attribute of date type breaks the customer's grid UI.
+The MDVA-37364 patch solves the issue where the custom customer attribute of date type breaks the customer grid UI.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-37364. ***Please note that the issue is scheduled to be fixed in Adobe Commerce xxx.***

 ## Affected products and versions